resadent/script-gallium-9/README.md

 # script-gallium-9
-Script for installing gallium nine on ubuntu.
+Script for installing gallium nine on any debian based distro.